System-wide Thinking and Acting

 • A significant improvement in customer impact when everyone is aligned and focused on creating an effective and efficient system.

-SUCCESS #1: Find the biggest barriers to make the biggest impact
+SUCCESS #1: Find the biggest barriers to make the biggest impact.
+Aka Theory of constraints

 The team strived to improve their capacity by increasing # of customers visited/day.
 They put effort into improving the value-added step: the on-site inspection time with the customer.
 Two results were achieved 1.
 Improved quality interaction with customers πŸ‘and 2.
 No change to their capacity and process times. πŸ‘Ž You are reading correctly, they did not achieve their goal.